 On 16 April 1864, 2nd Lieutenant Daniel Oyster was promoted to the rank of 1st Lieutenant.

-On 23 April, the 47th made the Cane River Crossing via Monett’s Ferry and, from 30 April to 10 May, began construction of a timber dam across the Red River to enable Union gunboats to travel more easily to and from the mighty Mississippi River.
+On 23 April, the 47th Pennsylvanians engaged in the fighting which ensued as part of their regiment’s effort to make the Cane River Crossing at Monett’s Ferry.
+From 30 April to 10 May, they then began construction of a timber dam across the Red River to enable Union gunboats to travel more easily navigate the river’s fluctuating river levels and rapids.

 During this phase of service, Private Adam Maul was captured by Confederate forces (captured 3 May, released during the 22 July prisoner exchange).
 On 13 May, the regiment moved to Morganza, Louisiana.